AItransCompetition/DDoS-Detection-Challenge/README.md

 ### Online Submission Restrictions

-The following limitations are subject to change before opening the online submission.

 1. Length of the submitted code: the size of the submitted `.zip` file must not exceed 100MB.

 2. Memory: 8 GiB.